Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Introduction

 A crucial aspect enabling spatial multiplexing is the availability of channel state information at the infrastructure side (i.e., base stations, RUs) in order to enable multiuser detection in the uplink (UL) and multiuser precoding in the downlink (DL).
 In particular, channel state information for the DL is obtained by exploiting the UL/DL channel reciprocity, which holds under mild conditions in Time Division Duplexing (TDD) systems \cite{marzetta2010noncooperative,Larsson-book}.
 Presently, most works on CF MIMO assumes that transmission resources (e.g., UL pilot sequences, time-frequency slots, and user-centric RU clusters) are permanently assigned to all users in the system.

-However, in highly dense scenarios,\footnote{Imagine a sport area with $\sim$ 50,000 users concentrated in a $\sim$ 300 $\times$ 300 m$^2$ area.} a static allocation of transmission resources would be impractical and highly inefficient due to the sporadic and intermittent activity exhibited by users.
+However, in highly dense scenarios,\footnote{Imagine a sports area with approximately 50,000 users (including those who are simultaneously inactive), all concentrated within a $300 \times 300 \, \text{m}^2$ area.} a static allocation of transmission resources would be impractical and highly inefficient due to the sporadic and intermittent activity exhibited by users.
 For such high-density systems, it is necessary to design a dynamic random access mechanism that allows users to access the system and request transmission resources only when they become active.

-We assume that all RUs periodically broadcast a ``clear to send'' signal followed by a {\em random access channel} (RACH) slot where users can transmit a random access message (see Fig.~\ref{RACH}).
-At the end of the RACH slot, the system must: 1) decode the random access messages and estimate the corresponding channel vectors; 2) associate to each decoded message a cluster of RUs for further allocated communication; 3) possibly decode a larger UL payload in a subsequent slot; 4) send a DL message which may just contain the requested content by the random access users and/or an acknowledgement possibly containing resource allocation information (assigned UL and DL slots, pilot sequences, transmit power) for further communication, in a typical packet-reservation multiple access (PRMA) scheme (e.g., see \cite{nanda1991performance}).
-Without going into unnecessary details, in this paper we are concerned with the basic access protocol functions, namely: joint random access message detection and channel estimation, seamless cluster formation, and ultra-low latency beamformed DL response, which for brevity will be referred to as ACK message in the following.
+We assume that all RUs periodically broadcast a clear-to-send signal followed by a {\em random access channel} (RACH) slot where users can transmit a random access message (see Fig.~\ref{RACH}).
+At the end of the RACH slot, the system must: 1) decode the random access messages and estimate the corresponding channel vectors; 2) associate to each decoded message a cluster of RUs for further allocated communication; 3) send a DL message which may just contain the requested content by the random access users and/or an acknowledgement possibly containing resource allocation information (assigned UL and DL slots, pilot sequences, transmit power) for further communication, in a typical packet-reservation scheme (e.g., see \cite{nanda1991performance}).
+Without going into unnecessary details, in this paper we are concerned with the basic access protocol functions, namely: joint random access message detection and channel estimation, seamless cluster formation, and ultra-low latency beamformed DL response, which for brevity will be referred to as ``ACK message'' in the following.